smartsendio/woocommerce/smart-send-logistics/readme.txt

 5. Services for each carrier is easily setup in WooCommerce backend.

 == Changelog ==

+= 7.1.6 =
+* Show pickup dropdown under shipping method (supported by WooCommerce 2.5+).
+* Adding support for WooCommerce Subscriptions.
+* Performance improvement: Not using sessions when showing notifications.
+* Performance improvement: Only making API calls when valid input parameters presented.
+* Adding Wordpress filters for cart subtotal and cart weight.

 = 7.1.5 =
 * Fixing problem with shipment weight when unit was gram.